AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Introduction

+We give a comprehensive review of state-of-the-art approaches for aorta segmentation.
+The goal is to help implement better aortic vessel tree segmentation approaches, as well as to: \begin{enumerate} \item Discuss detailed evaluation criteria for aortic vessel tree segmentation; \item Evaluate and conclude the best state-of-the-art approach for this task; \item Conclude the main challenges and future directions for this task.

+\end{enumerate} \paragraph{\textbf{Manuscript Outline}} In the following, \autoref{sec:Aortic Pathologies} provides an overview of different studies on aorta segmentation, with a breakdown of the segmented aortic parts and clinical-grade morbidities. \autoref{tab:aorticPapers} also provides a brief summary of this section. \autoref{sec:algorithms}, instead, provides a review of these papers and classifies them into four main categories based on the algorithms involved: deformable model approaches, tracking approaches, deep learning approaches and additional approaches.
+Types and amount of input data, evaluation metrics, and other functional parameters are also taken into account, which are presented in detail in \autoref{tab:deformablemodel}, \autoref{tab:tracking}, \autoref{tab:deeplearning}, and \autoref{tab:additional}.
+Several fields of applications for the segmented aortic volumes are then discussed in \autoref{sec:Clinical Application}, followed by a conclusion with new directions for future work in \autoref{sec:Conclusion and Discussion}.

-\paragraph{\textbf{Search Strategy}} We performed a systematic search in IEEE Xplore, PubMed, ScienceDirect and Google Scholar for the keywords \lq aorta\rq and \lq segmentation\rq.
-During the search we retrieved $636$ non-distinct records, and considered six additional papers, which were already known to us.
-Based on the titles and abstracts, papers with only clinical contributions, such as measurements of the aortic caliber and other medical findings, were excluded (e.g., \cite{Morris_2019}).
-After this step, we assessed the resulting $89$ distinct papers and excluded $39$ of them.
-This exclusion was mostly caused by the overlap of content (segmentation workflow and approach) with other papers or the lack of quantitative segmentation results.
-The remaining $50$ papers, will be presented within this contribution\footnote{More information on the search strategy and results can be found in the supplementary material.}.
+\paragraph{\textbf{Search Strategy, Inclusion and Exclusion Criteria}} According to the Systematic Reviews and Meta-analyses Protocols guidelines~\cite{Shamseerg_2015}, we first performed a systematic search in IEEE Xplore, PubMed, ScienceDirect and Google Scholar for the keywords \lq aorta\rq and \lq segmentation\rq.
+During the search, we retrieved $833$ non-distinct records, and considered six additional papers, which were already known to us.
+Based on the titles and abstracts, papers with clinical contributions only, such as measurements of the aortic caliber and other medical findings, were excluded (e.g., \cite{Morris_2019}).
+After this step, we assessed the resulting $131$ distinct papers and excluded $87$ of them.
+This exclusion was mostly due to the overlap of content (segmentation workflow and approach) with other papers or the lack of quantitative segmentation results.
+The remaining $44$ papers will be presented within this contribution\footnote{More information on the search strategy and results can be found in the supplementary material.}.
 To the best of our knowledge, this is the first systematic review that gives a thorough analysis of all published aortic vessel tree segmentation papers.